180D-FW-2021/Team8/Assets/PickMeAssets/README.md

-# Pick Me Assets
+# Picky Pick Assets

-Assets used exclusively with the Pick Me minigame and scene
+Assets used exclusively with the Picky Pick minigame and its scenes